leklab/alphafoldv1/README.md

 ## Creation of Input trec files
 TO DO

-Currently there are two other implementation
+Currently there are two other implementations
 https://github.com/Urinx/alphafold_pytorch
 https://github.com/dellacortelab/prospr